-Make it a priority to help your team understand both the positive effects of multigenerational workforces and common challenges that can arise.
-Be clear that you are aware of the challenges, but are actively looking to develop better ways of working together and rally your team around this vision.
+Make it a priority to help your team understand both the positive effects of a multigenerational workforce and common challenges that can arise.
+Be clear that you are aware of the challenges but are actively looking to develop better ways of working together.
+Rally your team around this vision.

 2. Establish respect

-The key to respecting and collaborating with other generations is to understand and accept that they are different from yours.
-Different people need different things from a manager, so ignoring differences or treating everyone the same will leave certain reports feeling devalued.
+The key to collaborating with other generations is to understand, accept, and respect that they are different from your generation.
+Different people need different things from a manager, so ignoring differences or treating everyone the same way will leave certain reports feeling devalued.
 Have conversations with your direct reports to understand what motivates them, the unique experiences they’ve had, and their preferred work styles.

 3. Focus on the big picture

 Understanding how each team member contributes to company goals and success allows for more meaningful recognition and appreciation.
-Reminding yourself and your team that everyone is working towards the same goal creates a sense of camaraderie, despite having different approaches.
-This allows you to come together as a team to celebrate wins and unpack challenges.
+Remind yourself and your team that everyone is working towards the same goal.
+This creates a sense of camaraderie, even if each person has a different approach, allowing you to come together as a team to unpack challenges and celebrate wins.